Madakaripura Waterfall: The Full Guide for 2024!

 How to Get to Madakaripura Waterfall

-I went to Madakaripura by scooter from Probolinggo, then continued to Cemoro Lawang where I spent the night and the next morning visited Bromo for sunrise.
+I went to Madakaripura by scooter from Probolinggo, then continued to Cemoro Lawang (on the verge of Bromo’s Caldera) where I spent the night and visited Bromo for sunrise the next morning.
+It’s a budget-friendly way to visit both places independently.

 Pro tip: If you arrive in Probolinggo in the afternoon, you’re better off spending the night in the city and going to Madakaripura (and Bromo) the next day.